 What are the benefits of joining a professional body during my apprenticeship?

 There are many benefits to joining a professional body like the Institute of Physics as an apprentice – including developing your knowledge, supporting your career progression, helping you to build links within your professional community and enabling you to gain professional registration.
 It also gives you the chance to meet other apprentices at workshops and events.
-For more on the benefits of joining the Institute of Physics visit: https://membership.iop.org/become-a-member
+Please see our membership page for more on the benefits of joining the Institute of Physics.

 What professional registrations can I apply for when I complete my apprenticeship – and what are the benefits?